nebari-dev/jhub-apps/docs/docs/create-apps/panel-app.md

 ## Code requirements

-If you use templates, make sure to use it through `pn.template.MaterialTemplate()` instead of `pn.extension(design='material', template='material')`.
+If you use Panel templates, for example the Material template, make sure to use it through `pn.template.MaterialTemplate()` instead of `pn.extension(design='material', template='material')`.

-You can write Panel apps in Jupyter Notebooks or Python scripts, both work.
-You'll need to include `nbconvert` in your environment if you use Jupyter Notebooks.
+You can write Panel apps in Jupyter Notebooks or Python scripts.
+If you use Jupyter Notebooks, you need to include `nbconvert` in your conda environment.

 ## Next steps